-The Hai Yun Ju Nunnery (海云居) is a lively functioning temple and features many sacred rooms, shrines and intact buildings.
+The Hai Yun Ju Nunnery (Sea of Clouds Abode 海云居) is a lively functioning temple and features many sacred rooms, shrines and intact buildings.
 It is not listed on the tourist maps but is well worth an hour's visit at least.
 There are rooms for accommodation, a vegetarian kitchen serving simple meals and a garden where much of the food is grown.
-The Nunnery does not have resident nuns, but some will come for festivals and events to chant prayers.
+The Nunnery sill has resident nuns, but many more will come for festivals and events to chant prayers.
 Hai Yun Ju is looked after by elder Bai women, mostly from Shilong Village nearby, who keep the candles and incense burning while a few men keep track of donations.
 The caretakers are all very friendly and will invite visitors to have tea or a meal.

 In the main hall is a 6 meter white jade Buddha from Burma who pilgrims come to worship from far away.